Fmstrat/plex-ssl/README.md

 Edit your hosts file
 --------------

-To fake PMS into connecting to your proxy, and to route all traffic from the internet to PMS, we must make the machine beleive plex.tv is the localhost.
+To trick PMS into connecting to your NGINX proxy, so NGINX can intrstruct plex.tv to route all traffic from remote clients securly back to NGINX and then on to PMS, we must make your PMS server(s) believe that the NGINX proxy is plex.tv.
+To learn how to edit your host file, you can reference <a href="http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file" target="_blank">this article</a>.

+For CentOS:
 ```
 [root@pms-vm ~]# vi /etc/hosts
 ```